trustoverip/spec-up-t-website/docs/glossary.md

 This glossary was not created in Spec-Up-T, it could have been, but to avoid confusion we did not.

+## xref

+Stands for *external reference*.
+An essential feature for creating connections between glossaries.

 ## Git and Github